common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 ## First time setup

 The first time you run `assume`, you'll be prompted to select a web browser for Granted to use when opening web consoles for your roles.
 You should see a prompt similar to the one below.
+- Granted searches your PATH and checks common install locations to determine your current default browser.
+If thats not the browser you want to use ou can still specify another at a later stage in the first time setup.
 ```
 ➜ assume
 Granted works best with Firefox but also supports Chrome, Brave, and Edge (https://granted.dev/browsers).